virocon-organization/virocon/README.rst

 Additionally, the folder `examples`_ contains python files that show how one can import and use viroconcom.

-As an example, to run the file 'calculate_contours_similar_to_docs.py', which is located in the examples folder, use your shell to navigate to the folder that contains the file.
+As an example, to run the file `calculate_contours_similar_to_docs.py`_, use your shell to navigate to the folder that contains the file.
 Then make sure that you have installed the python package matplotlib or install it by typing

 .. code:: console